 Matthew Arnold(Bio | Poems), poet and essayist, was born in Laleham, Middlesex, in 1822 and was quickly recognized for his talent.
 He completed an undergraduate degree at Balliol College, Oxford University, after which he taught Classics at Rugby School.

-Arnold would then work for thirty-five years a government school inspector, during which time he acquired an interest in education that influenced his poetic works.
-He established his reputation as a poet and became Professor of Poetry at Oxford and wrote a number of a critical works during this time.
+Arnold would then work for thirty-five years as a government school inspector, during which time he acquired an interest in education that influenced his poetic works.
+He established his reputation as a poet and became Professor of Poetry at Oxford and wrote a number of critical works during this time.